Dinsmoor/hamChat/README.md

     - `sudo chown $USER:$USER /dev/ttyUSB0` and/or
     - `sudo adduser $USER dialout` (then log out and back in)

+- hamChat
+  - Download or clone this repository
-Run hamchat with `python3 ./main.py`
+  - Run hamchat with `python3 ./main.py`

 ## Known Bugs
 0. See `ARDOPCF FEC bugs.md`
 1. If an internal thread crashes, it's not always made apparent to the user, and certain features will stop working.
 The program may need to be restarted if this happens.
+2. If the main thread crashes, the program will not exit cleanly.
+Multiple CTRL+C in the terminal window may be needed.

 ## Troubleshooting
 1. When using ARDOPCF, sometimes you need to send one packet/recieve at least one packet for ardopcf to start giving you good data.